Christina031382/Christina031382/README.md

 - 💬 Ask me about my family, anything pretty much..

 - ⚡ Fun fact: I love to go hunting and fishing!
+I also love to travel!!